Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/03-assembly.md

      --meta
 ~~~
 {: .bash}

+We will be using the filtered Nanopore file we generated in the previous step which should be in the location `~/data/nano_fastq/ERR3152367_sub5_filtered.fastq`
+We're also going to get Flye to create the `assembly` directory as its output directory.

 **<span style="color:red"> Don't run this command yet!</span>**

-Now we've built our command we could just stop here **but** metagenomic assembly takes a long time!
+Now we've built our command we could stop here **but** metagenomic assembly takes a long time!

 If we were to run this command as is we'd have to stay logged into the instance (aka leaving your computer running) for hours.